-We have and continue to assess the impact of COVID-19 on our portfolio companies.
+In March 2020, the outbreak of COVID-19 was recognized as a pandemic by the World Health Organization.
+We have and continue to assess the impact of COVID-19 on our portfolio companies and our operations.
 We cannot predict the full impact of the COVID-19 pandemic, including its duration in the United States and worldwide, the effectiveness of governmental responses designed to mitigate strain to businesses and the economy and the magnitude of the economic impact of the outbreak.
 The COVID-19 pandemic and preventative measures taken to contain or mitigate its spread have caused, and may in the future cause, business shutdowns, cancellations of events and travel.
-In addition, while economic activity remains healthy and well improved from the beginning of the COVID-19 pandemic, we continue to observe supply chain interruptions, labor difficulties, commodity inflation and elements of geopolitical, economic, and financial market instability both globally and in the United States.
+In addition, while economic activity has improved from the beginning of the COVID-19 pandemic, we continue to observe supply chain interruptions, labor difficulties, commodity inflation, rising interest rates, economic sanctions as a result of the ongoing conflict between Russia and Ukraine and elements of geopolitical, economic and financial market instability both globally and in the United States.
+In the event that the U.S. economy enters into a protracted recession, it is possible that the results of some of the middle-market companies similar to those in which we invest could experience deterioration.
+While we are not seeing signs of an overall, broad deterioration in our portfolio company results at this time, there can be no assurance that the performance of certain of our portfolio companies will not be negatively impacted by economic conditions, which could have a negative impact on our future results.

-We have built out our portfolio management team to include workout experts and continue to closely monitor our portfolio companies; however, we are unable to predict the duration of any business and supply-chain disruptions or labor difficulties, the extent to which COVID-19 will negatively affect our portfolio companies' operating results or the impact that such disruptions may have on our results of operations and financial condition.
+The Adviser has implemented a policy that encourages a return to in-office work but allows for flexibility to work from home based on current conditions and we have built out our portfolio management team to include workout experts and continue to closely monitor our portfolio companies; however, we are unable to predict the duration of any business and supply-chain disruptions or labor difficulties, the extent to which COVID-19 or economic conditions will negatively affect our portfolio companies' operating results or the impact that such disruptions may have on our results of operations and financial condition.